wfleming/MockNSURLConnection/README.markdown

 # MockNSURLConnection

-MockNSURLConnection is a library for mocking web requests in ObjC projects.
+MockNSURLConnection is mocks web requests to aid unit testing in ObjC projects.
 It works by swizzling instances of `MockNSURLConnection` in for instances of `NSURLConnection` whenever an `+[NSURLConnection alloc]` message is sent.
 In other words, this is a hack, and likely to be delicate (I've already found it can confuse ARC in some cases).
+Also, that means it *only* correctly works with code that relies on `NSURLConnection`: code that uses `CFNetwork` will be unaffected.

 ## Use